-Common Cause New York lead our biggest Election Protection campaign yet in the fall of 2016.
-Our goals were to deploy 100 trained volunteers at 17 polling locations throughout Manhattan, Queens, and Brooklyn, as well as to partner with other leading community and civic organizations to help protect the freedom to vote for all New Yorkers.
-We aimed to ensure that nonpartisan volunteer poll monitors were able to identify voter intimidation, help voters troubleshoot problems, and report bad practices at polling places to election authorities.
-Over a dozen volunteer training sessions were held in the final two weeks leading up to Election Day.
+Common Cause New York led our biggest Election Protection (EP) campaign in the fall of 2016.
+We trained nonpartisan volunteer poll monitors to identify voter intimidation, help voters troubleshoot problems, and report bad practices at polling places to election authorities.

-We selected polling places to deploy volunteers based on historical issues identified by community activists and news research, high turnout in the 2012 election, the location of volunteers themselves, and risk of intimidation and disenfranchisement (i.e. communities of color and Muslim communities, identified in partnership with people of color-led organizations including Make the Road and Muslim Community Network).
-Common Cause New York also coordinated with Davis Polk, AALDEF, LatinoJustice, and NYPIRG, local organizations managing their own grassroots Election Protection campaigns in New York.
+We selected polling places to deploy volunteers based on historical issues identified by community activists and news research, high turnout in the 2012 election, and risk of intimidation and disenfranchisement (i.e. communities of color and Muslim communities).